mvadari/xrpl-docs/Atomic.md

 It has greater capabilities than just batching transactions.

-### A.11: What if I want some error code types to be allowed to proceed, just as `tesSUCCESS` would, in e.g. an `ALL` case?
+### A.11: What if I want some error code types to be allowed to proceed, just as `tesSUCCESS` would, in e.g. an `ALLORNOTHING` case?

 This was deemed unnecessary.
 If you have a need for this, please provide example use-cases.

 ### A.12: What if I want the `Atomic` inner transaction accounts to handle their own fees?

 That is not supported in this version of the spec, as it is cleaner to just have one account pay the fee.
+This also allows fee escalation to be calculated on the total cost of the transaction, instead of just on the overhead.